Find a Lender-Approved Local Conveyancer in Sandy

 Residential Landlord and Tenant Conveyancing solicitors in Sandy

-The list below is a non-comprehensive list of solicitors in Sandy practicing in landlord and tenant law and on the regulations governing different types of tenancies.
-This may include advice on Leasehold Valuation Tribunal proceedings
+The firms listed below are a small selection of solicitors in Sandy with expertise in landlord and tenant law and on the regulations governing different types of tenancies.
+This will likely include advice on service charge disputes and the right to manage

 • Motley & Hope, The Manor House, 11 Shortmead Street, Biggleswade, Bedfordshire, SG18 0AT